When it come to choosing grains, whole grains are the healthiest option. Learn what whole grains are and how you can eat more of them.

 What are whole grains exactly?

 Grains are divided into two groups: whole grains and refined grains.
 Whole grains are made from whole seeds that include three elements:

 - Bran: the outer skin of the seed

 - Germ: the embryo, which can grow into a new plant

 - Endosperm: provides nutrition to the germ

-Not only is quinoa a good whole grain source, it also happens to be a complete protein, meaning it contains all nine of the essential amino acids.
-That’s why quinoa is an especially good option if you don’t eat meat, or are trying to limit your meat consumption.
-You can round out the menu with other items such as corn, whole wheat pasta and wild or brown rice.
+“Not only is quinoa a good source of whole grains, it also happens to be a complete protein, meaning it contains all nine of the essential amino acids,” Madalis says.
+“That’s why quinoa is an especially good option if you don’t eat meat or are trying to limit your meat consumption.”

-“If you want to snack in between meals, air-popped popcorn is a quality whole-grain, low calorie option,” said Reese.
-“Just make sure to stay away from bagged microwavable popcorn, because it does have a lot of calories, sodium and other additives.”
+If you want to snack in between meals, air-popped popcorn is a quality whole-grain, low calorie option.
+“Just be sure to stay away from bagged microwavable popcorn, because it does have a lot of calories, sodium and other additives,” says Madalis.

 Brown rice cakes and whole wheat crackers are other whole grain snack options.
 They can also help boost your daily intake of nutrients from whole grains, which include B vitamins, antioxidants and trace minerals such as zinc, magnesium, copper and iron.